emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

 ## MacOS & Linux users

 You are ready to proceed.
 Just open your terminal!
+I strongly suggest you pay attention to the Windows Subsystem for Linux 2 (WSL 2) set up, as you may find this useful when you develop for other OS.

 ## Windows users

-You will need to download and install the Windows Subsystem for Linux 2(WSL 2).
+We need to download and install WSL 2.
 Follow the steps below:

 1. Open Powershell as Admin and run: